-Training that delivers the best outcomes must engage the learner.
-Ian Sanders witnessed this first-hand.
-Ian was delivering training for a major bank in English and noticed the learners didn’t seem completely connected.
-He then began to interpret the content into French and German.
+Translating L&D content will also help international employees feel valued within your organisation.
+Steve Stimson believes that “it is more respectful to translate and it can be seen as lazy to keep content in English.”
+If your learners feel valued, they are more likely to engage with the content, something Ian Sanders, Senior Learning Consultant at Forever Learn, has seen first hand.
+Ian was delivering training for a major bank in English and noticed the learners didn’t seem completely connected, he then began to interpret the content into French and German.
 He saw the blank faces change immediately.
 By speaking their language, he increased the learning outcomes and engagement with the content.

 When time and budget are tight, what content is the most important to translate?

-In a previous role, Dan Willson, now Digital Learning Consultant at SIG, decided to only translate content for the highest performing subsidiaries – French, German, Czech.
-To get the best ROI, they invested in these higher-performing countries so they would achieve the same performance as the top-ranking UK team.
+In a previous role, Dan Willson, Digital Learning Consultant at SIG, decided to only translate content for the highest performing subsidiaries – French, German, Czech.
+To get the best ROI, they invested in these higher-performing countries so they could achieve the same performance as the top-ranking UK team.

-Shani Efford-Eliraz, Senior Consultant at OrgWRK, suggests using a blended approach.
+Shani Efford-Eliraz suggests using a blended approach.
 For example, she ran a session, in English, for both native and non-native speakers.
-However, she made sure all engagement material was translated.
+However, she made sure all marketing and engagement material was translated.
 That way there was an “emotional hook which was appropriate for their culture and delivered the right message”.

 When translation and localisation shortcuts don’t work

 Translation technology can be helpful when it comes to reducing turnaround times and costs.
 But, a machine first approach isn’t best for every type of translation.
-We’d recommend only using it for documents that won’t be widely published or that aren’t emotive (like FAQs).
+We’d recommend only using it for documents that won’t be widely published or that aren’t emotive.

 Dan Willson has been let down by software before.
 He warned that “having tried Google and speech to text apps, my advice now would be to seek help from professional linguists early on in the process.
 Trying to cut corners only uses up time and speaking with a professional translation agency at first would have saved us a lot of time.”